 Portrait of Frederick Douglass

 Frederick Douglass (born Frederick Augustus Washington Bailey, c.
-February 1817 or 1818 – February 20, 1895) was an American social reformer, abolitionist, orator, writer, and statesman.
-After escaping from slavery in Maryland, he became a national leader of the abolitionist movement in Massachusetts and New York, becoming famous for his...
+February 1817 or February 1818 – February 20, 1895) was an American social reformer, abolitionist, orator, writer, and statesman.
+He became the most important leader of the movement for African-American civil rights in the 19th century.

 More quotations from Frederick Douglass